Karna1014/KCEmpSumEngine/README.md

  ## Description:
- A command-line application that dynamically generates a ReadMe.md utilizing user input.
+ A command-line application that dynamically generates a Team roster utilizing user input.

  ## Table of Contents:
   * Installation